King of Wands

 In existing relationships this is a period of empowerment, passion and fire with both partners taking the lead in their sphere of competence.

 This is not a relationship for the needy nor anyone who expects but will not give!
 Mutual respect and support will happen, but the word mutual is important in this relationship.
-This is also an important factor if you are asking the Tarot about a potential new partner and what to expect.
+This is also a significant factor if you are asking the Tarot about a potential new partner.

 Further, for a potential partner who is signified by the King of Wands, expect the trappings of success to come your way, but you may also be expected to be at the top of your field and contribute.
 You may also need to give this person more freedom and space to achieve their breakthroughs.

-Expect tension or frustration in the relationship, caused by high expectations or one partner not stepping up on obligations.
+Expect tension or frustration in the relationship, caused by high expectations or one partner not stepping up to obligations.

 In the worst cases, one partner may be of the opinion they are taking the lead, but that lead is happening via a domineering attitude that can be controlling or even dip into violence or the threat of violence.

-Remember that the card often predicts the future if nothing is done to change it and the card can be good if you use it to identify sticking points in advance and discuss a plan together, so that either future success or future failure has both your names to it!
+Remember that the card often predicts the future if nothing is done to change it.
+The card can be positive when you use it to identify sticking points in advance and discuss a plan together, so that either future success or future failure has both your names to it!

 You will be successful in your work, and especially good at getting others to help you, but don’t forget to keep them onside by inspiring them, and make sure there is some benefit to them.